-- 11.2 2015-2018 Convocation Awards.
-At the annual Faculty Convocation the FIU Board of Trustees or designee may provide to employees one-time awards totaling no more than 0.16% of the total employee payroll as of the end of the prior Academic Year for special achievements, including awards for teaching, research, service, mentorship, librarianship and advising, according to the selection procedures established by the Faculty Senate.
-No later than July 30 of each year, the University shall provide the local UFF chapter a listing of such awards showing the name and department of each employee given an award during the previous academic year and the amount and nature of the award. - 11.3 2015-2018 Discretionary Awards and Increases.
+11.2 -2015-2018 Convocation Awards.
+At the annual Faculty Convocation the FIU Board of Trustees or designee may provide to employees one-time awards totaling no more than 0.16% of the total employee payroll as of the end of the prior Academic Year for special achievements, including awards for teaching, research, service, mentorship, librarianship and advising and Distinguished University Professor, according to the selection procedures established by the Faculty Senate.
+No later than July 30 of each year, the University shall provide the local UFF chapter a listing of such awards showing the name and department of each employee given an award during the previous academic year and the amount and nature of the award.

+11.3 -2015-2018 Discretionary Awards and Increases.
 During the 2015-2016 academic year, the 2016-2017 academic year, and the 2017-2018 academic year, the FIU Board of Trustees or designee may provide additional salary increases and/or one-time awards totaling no more than one percent (1.0%) of the total employee payroll as of the last full pay period of the prior academic year.
 These increases may be provided for market equity considerations, including verified counteroffers and compression/inversion; increased duties and responsibilities; special achievements; Summer Faculty Research Awards; litigation/settlements; and similar special situations.
 No later than July 30 of each year, the University shall provide a listing of the distribution of these funds to the local chapter of UFF.
-This list will provide the name and department of the employee and the date, amount and nature of the award or salary increase during the prior academic year. - 11.4 Promotion Increases.
-Effective at the beginning of the academic year in which their promotions are effective, employees shall be awarded promotion increases as follows: - (a) To Assistant University Librarian or Assistant Professor, a nine percent (9%) increase; - (b) To Senior Lecturer, Senior Instructor, Research Associate, Associate Scholar/Scientist/Engineer (Research Associate Professor), Associate University Librarian, or Associate Professor, a twelve percent (12%) increase; - (c) To University Lecturer, University Instructor, Scholar/Scientist/Engineer (Research Professor), University Librarian, or Professor, a fourteen percent (14%) increase. - (d) Employees who received a promotion increase at the beginning of academic year 2016-2017 shall receive an additional two percent (2%) increase to their base salary as of January 14, 2017 calculated on the salary of August 19, 2016, prior to the application of the promotion increase of fall 2016.
+This list will provide the name and department of the employee and the date, amount and nature of the award or salary increase during the prior academic year.

+11.4 Promotion Increases.
+Effective at the beginning of the academic year in which their promotions are effective, employees shall be awarded promotion increases as follows:

+- (a) To Assistant University Librarian or Assistant Professor, a nine percent (9%) increase; - (b) To Senior Lecturer, Senior Instructor, Research Associate, Associate Scholar/Scientist/Engineer, Associate University Librarian, or Associate Professor, a ten percent (10%) increase; - (c) To University Lecturer, University Instructor, Scholar/Scientist/Engineer, University Librarian, or Professor, a twelve percent (12%) increase.